Ayat-Nauman/PLC-Voltage-Controlled-Relay-System/README.md

 ## **Resume One-Liner**
 **Industrial Relay Control System (Siemens LOGO!
 PLC)** - Developed ladder logic program for voltage-controlled relay activation with 2V threshold detection and 3-channel independent control.

----

 ### **Notes**:
 1. The `/Software/` folder contains a text file with the official Siemens download link
 2. The ladder logic file uses the `.lsc` extension standard for LOGO!
 Soft Comfort
 3. No external dependencies required beyond the Siemens software

-This structure keeps your repository minimal yet complete, focusing on the two key components you specified (software link and program file) while maintaining professional documentation.